sebastienroy/cable_release_remote_control/README.md

 # Device Requirements

 As an engineer, it is a good habit to begin a project by defining all the requirements the resulting system shall satisfy.
-Because all the requirements have not the same weight (some of them are mandatory while some other are only wishes), it is also a good habit to give them a priority.
+Because all the requirements have not the same weight (some of them are mandatory while some others are only wishes), it is also a good habit to give them a priority.
-In order to avoid the "tunnel effect" (a lot of work is done but there is still nothing usable), it is also a good habit to split requirements into several groups, each of the groups is an increment that define a new release of the product.
+During the design phase, in order to avoid the "tunnel effect" (a lot of work is done but there is still nothing usable), it is also a good habit to split requirements into several groups, each of the groups is an increment that defines a new release of the product.
 The first group defines what is usually called the Minimum Valuable Product (MVP).
 The MVP is the smallest product definition that leads to something that brings value to the user.

 At the same time the requirements are written, an architecture has to be defined.
 The architecture defines the main components of the product and how they interact.